1600: Murder claim can't mar Trump's 'love' of Kim

-Trump dumps on reported U.S. use of Kim's kin as an intel 'asset'
+Trump dumps on U.S. use of Kim's kin as an intel 'asset'

 On Feb.
 13th, 2017, Kim Jong-nam was fatally attacked with VX nerve agent by two women at Kuala Lumpur International Airport in Malaysia.
 The assassination victim was the estranged older half-brother of North Korean dictator Kim Jong-un whose Pyongyang regime is widely presumed to have ordered the hit.